mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-css.md

 1. **Add a CSS file to your `assets` folder**.
 Refer to our user guide on [adding static assets](assets.md#how-to-add-static-assets).
 2. **Identify the correct CSS selector** for the component you want to style.
-3. **Add the desired changed** to the properties to your CSS file.
+3. **Add the desired changed** to the CSS properties in your CSS file.

-## Introduction to CSS
+## Introduction to Vizro CSS
-Customizations to the visual formatting of a Vizro dashboard are typically done using CSS.
 For a short introduction to CSS, we recommend reading this article: [Get Started with CSS in 5 Minutes](https://www.freecodecamp.org/news/get-started-with-css-in-5-minutes-e0804813fc3e/).

 For a more comprehensive tutorial, refer to the [W3Schools CSS tutorial](https://www.w3schools.com/css/default.asp).
 The entire tutorial is beneficial, but the section on [CSS selectors](https://www.w3schools.com/css/css_selectors.asp)